Betim-Hodza/Brave-AppImage/README.md

 ## License
 * **Note** This is not my browser, just a way to get brave into an app iamge format!
 [MIT](https://choosealicense.com/licenses/mit/)

+## Acknowledgement
+* Thanks to [iVAN](https://github.com/ivan-hc) I couldn't have done it without referencing some of their projects and using their junest build.yml file!